“Anarchy is the only slight glimmer of hope.” Mick Jagger

 Off the Mat Into the World has expanded yoga from transforming ourselves to transforming our neighborhoods, nation states, and the world.
 “Rooted in compassion and connection,” they say, “we are called to awaken to suffering and take action in response, creating a peaceful, just, and connected global community.”

-Although get up stand up is yoga, getting up and standing up for a just peaceful connected global community is not yoga practice, unless you say it is and go on missions of mercy no matter what.
-In the past fifty years yoga has been co-opted by corporations, the military, and western culture.
+Although get up stand up is yoga, getting up and standing up for a just peaceful connected global community is not necessarily yoga practice, unless you say it is and go on missions of mercy no matter what.
+In the past fifty years-or-so yoga has been co-opted by corporations, the military, and western culture.
 The latest Johnny-on-the-spot is the Good Samaritan.

 Although anarchy has long been regarded as mayhem, nihilism, and lawlessness by the forces of law and order, it is more the case that it is a belief in the absolute freedom of the individual, regarded as a societal and political ideal.
 The Catholic Encyclopedia defines anarchy as “an absence of law.”
-Even though, if there was ever an anarchist on the planet, Jesus was the one.
+That is even though, if there was ever an anarchist on the planet, Jesus was the one.

 The brain wave of anarchy is that individuals aren’t made to widen the scope of society, but that society is made to widen the choice of individuals.
 Anarchism strives to dream up a society as efficient as possible, leaving it at that, so that society can provide individuals with the widest range of choices.
-Anarchy comes from the Greek word anarchia, meaning the absence of government.
+Anarchy comes from the word anarchia, meaning the absence of government.
 Anarchists believe they don’t need policemen to make them behave.